 Ever three years, an actuarial valuation is performed to assess the financial position of the plan and adequacy of plan funding. the actuary determines an appropriate combined employer and member contribution rate to fund the plan.
 The actuary's calculated contribution rate is based on the entry - age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plan.
-The adjusted for the amortization of any actuarial funding surplus and will be adjusted for the amortization.
-In of any unfunded actuarial liability.
-The most recent actuarial valuation for the Municipal Petision.
-Plan as at December 31, 2018, indicated a \$2,866 million funding surplus for basic pension benefits of a going concern basis.
+This rate may be adjusted for the amortization of any actuarial funding surplus and will be adjusted for the amortization of any unfunded actuarial liability.
+The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2018, indicated a \$2,866 million funding surplus for basic pension benefits on a going concern basis.

-The Regional District paid \$333,961 (2018 - $^{\circ}$ 35,0 °) for employer contributions to the plan in fiscal 2019.
-The next valuation will be as at De ember 31, 2 321, with results available in 2022.
-Employers participating in the plan record but pension expense as the amount of employer contributions made during the fiscal year (define a contribution pension plan accounting).
-This is because the plan records accrued liabilities and active dass its for the plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation assets and costs to individual employers participating in the plan.
+The Regional District paid \$333,961 (2018 - \$335,066) for employer contributions to the plan in fiscal 2019.
+The next valuation will be as at December 31, 2021, with results available in 2022.
+Employers participating in the plan record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
+This is because the plan records accrued liabilities and accrued assets for the plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and costs to individual employers participating in the plan.